matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

-# MSCXXXX: Expanding Policy Rooms towards Distributed Reputation
+# MSC3845: Expanding Policy Rooms towards Distributed Reputation

 The Matrix network and protocol are open.
 However, some users, rooms or servers (let's call them "entities") may not play well together, which results in the necessity to kick, ignore or ban entities from individual rooms, spaces or other groups of rooms.
-This happens in particular when a user or an entirey homeserver adopt toxic behaviors, such as bullying or attempting to brigade other users.
+This happens in particular when a user or an entire homeserver adopt toxic behaviors, such as bullying, spamming or attempting to brigade other users.
 As it turns out, kicking, ignoring or banning entities is a complicated task in presence of federation.
 To aid with such actions, MSC2313 defines a vocabulary for storing, publishing and sharing *recommendations* on entities, in particular banning.